-Nevertheless, our first advice would be not to panic.
-Even though lost luggage is a common problem for air passengers, it is almost invariably a solvable one.
-Only 7% of all missing luggage ends up being truly lost.
-So in most cases it would be more appropriate to speak of a delayed bag rather than a lost one.
-We’ve put together a little guide that will help you stand up for your rights and get your luggage back in no time.
+Our first advice is not to panic.
+Lost luggage is a common problem for air passengers, and it is almost always a solvable one.
+Only 7% of all missing luggage ends up being truly lost, in which case you are owned lost luggage compensation.

+In most cases, it would be more appropriate to speak of a delayed bag rather than a lost one.
+We’ve put together a little guide that will help you stand up for your rights and get your bag back in no time.

 Connecting Flights?—Which airline should you approach?